F. Andrieu: Interpretation

 Leach notes that the work has been "widely discussed by literary and musical scholars alike".
 According to Leach, the existence of this déploration suggests there was "interest in [Machaut's] own posterity... in the short term at least".
 Some scholars say this remembrance of Machaut mainly concerned his poetry and suggest that Deschamps did not intend Armes, amours/O flour des flours to be set to music.
 Magnan argues that Deschamps recognized termed musique artificiele (vocal and instrument performance) and musique naturele (poetry alone) as equally enjoyable.
-Furthermore, the fact that no other of Deschamps's poems have survived with music indicate that this one would not be any different.
+Furthermore, the fact that no other of Deschamps's poems have survived with music indicates that this one would not be any different.
 Leach disagrees, saying that it being the earliest known musical lamentation for a fellow composer recognizes his "poet-composer" status, as do the words "faysaur" (maker) and "retorique" (rhetorician).
 The work calls on "those who hold dear the sweet art of music" to mourn Machaut's death, suggesting his musical importance.

 According to Leach, the line "Your name will be a precious relic" is contradictory to the traditional Platonism of the time: it dismisses the Platonic idea that a name is only a representation of someone, by suggesting Machaut's name alone is a "relic" and all encompassing to his being.